Volunteer Work, Nature Protection, Education, Community Work

 This volunteer project is your chance to get to know the Galapagos Islands in a way normal tourists are not able to see.
 Help to preserve this unique spot on earth and to fight the problems of mass tourism.

-Volunteers on the Galapagos Islands are working to reverse the negative effects that the introduction of non-native plant species had on local flora.
+Volunteers on the Galapagos Islands are placed on a Hacienda with eco farming activities that owns 30 hectares of land that is part of the Galapagos National Park.
+This land must be protected and regularly cleared of non-endemic plants.
+This is to reverse the negative effects that the introduction of non-native plant species had on local flora.
 The previous volunteers have made a major contribution to current reforestation projects and the results can already be clearly seen.
 Introduced plants were carefully removed and endemic plants were first grown in the greenhouse and then transplanted outdoors.

 The volunteers also support various development projects in local communities.
 Environmental education is very successful here.